Internships at The Architectural Review

 The Architectural Review is the world’s leading international architecture magazine.
-Since being founded in 1896, AR has striven to place itself at the vanguard of architectural culture and production.
-Yet even through the long perspective of our own history, it is clear we have reached a critical moment for architecture.
+Since it was founded in 1896, the AR has striven to place itself at the vanguard of architectural culture and production inspiring architects to think more deeply of architecture and its relationship to the wider world.

 WHAT OUR PREVIOUS INTERNS HAVE TO SAY…

 ‘My internship at the AR was extremely fun and rewarding.
 It was a steep learning curve, but it was made easy and enjoyable by the people we worked with.
 The office was a great place to have my first experience of magazine work, with a variety of day-to-day tasks and the chance to write both online and printed articles.
 Everyone was willing to help, and answer any questions.